Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 ---
-topic: sample
+page_type: sample
 languages:
 - csharp
 products:
 - azure
 - azure-storage
 - dotnet-core
-name: Transfer objects to and from Azure Blob Storage using .NET
-description: A simple sample project to help you get started using Azure Storage with .NET Core and C# as the development language.
+description: "A simple sample project to help you get started using Azure Storage with .NET Core and C# as the development language."
-services: storage
-platforms: dotnet
-author: georgewallace
 ---

 # Transfer objects to and from Azure Blob Storage using .NET